-Levels detected for Lead and Copper represent the 90th percentile value as calculated from a total of 20 samples.
+- Levels detected for Lead and Copper represent the 90th percentile value as calculated from a total of 20 samples. - (2) Two out of twenty samples was found to have copper levels in excess of the Action Level of 1.3 ppm.
+This is not a violation.

-AVERAGE WATER QUALITY DATA FOR 2019
+AVERAGE WATER QUALITY DATA FOR 2021